LUH-DBS/Blend/UserStudy.md

 #### Results
 ![Favorable implementation heatmap](images/implementation_q12_heatmap.svg)

-The results indicate that for both groups of participants the overwhelming majority favors the implementation of SysX over the native Python implementation.
+The results indicate that for both groups of participants the overwhelming majority favors the implementation of Blend over the native Python implementation.

 ### Question 13: Which implementation do you find favorable?